rajanil/fastStructure/README.md

     test/testoutput_logistic.3.meanP  test/testoutput_logistic.3.varP

-Executing the code with the provided test data should generate a log file identical to the ones in `test/`, as final check that the source code has been downloaded and compiled correctly.
+Executing the code with the provided test data should generate a log file identical to the ones in `test/`, as a final check that the source code has been downloaded and compiled correctly.